oraguirre/TM1637/README.md

-TM1637
+TM1637 (Work in progress)
 ======
-Arduino library for TM1637 (LED Driver)
+Spark Core library for TM1637 (LED Driver)

 Description
 -----------
+This is an attempt to port the existing arduino library to work with the spark core from Particle.

 An Arduino library for 7-segment display modules based on the TM1637 chip, such as Seeed Studio's [Grove 4 digit display](http://www.seeedstudio.com/depot/grove-4digit-display-p-1198.html).
 The TM1637 chip also has keyboard input capability, but it's not implemented in this library.

 Hardware Connection